yuhko-msft/microsoft-graph-docs/concepts/connecting-external-content-connectionapi.md

 # Connection API

-This topic describes settings and management updates for the connector's connection settings API, and complements the guide to [Create, update, and delete connections in the Microsoft Graph](connecting-external-content-manage-connections.md).
+This topic describes settings and management updates for the connection settings API, and complements the guide to [Create, update, and delete connections in the Microsoft Graph](connecting-external-content-manage-connections.md).

 ## Connections

 [Connections](/graph/api/resources/externalconnectors-externalconnection?view=graph-rest-beta&preserve-view=true) allow you to add content from an external source into Microsoft Graph, and are considered a unit of administration in the Microsoft Graph connector's platform.
-Once you've created the connection, you will be able to add [items](/graph/api/resources/externalconnectors-externalitem?view=graph-rest-beta&preserve-view=true) that must adhere to the Microsoft Graph external item structure.
+Once you've created a connection, you will be able to add [items](/graph/api/resources/externalconnectors-externalitem?view=graph-rest-beta&preserve-view=true) that must adhere to the Microsoft Graph external item structure.

 A connection also allows your registered application to define a schema for items that will be ingested, and enables your service to add, update, or delete items from the external data source.

 To provide a higher level of customization, connections now include more options for managing content, schema, and the supported content experiences.
 For example, support for connection-level settings, specifics settings for Microsoft Search, and creating [adaptive card templates](/adaptive-cards/&preserve-view=true) to render data (based on the schema), across the various [Microsoft 365](https://www.microsoft.com/microsoft-365) content experiences.

 ## Updates to the Connection entity

 The Connection entity can use additional fields to provide more metadata and specific settings, reducing the number of API calls needed to setup a connection.

 ### Types of new fields

 |Properties in setting  |Description  |Type  |
 |---------|---------|---------|